MASKS ARE RECOMMENDED IN THE FOLLOWING AREAS IF YOU ARE NOT VACCINATED.

 Yes, just please leave the glass and alcohol at home.

 We are encouraging our guests to bring their own seating options, like a blanket or chairs, as we have acres of beautiful open grassy areas throughout the park.
-Reservations are required as well as the completion of any waivers to reduce any points of touch during the arrival process.
+We have limited our capacity this summer.
+Reservations are recommended as well as the completion of any waivers.
 If you have questions please call us at 603 745 8810.

 We are open and we wanted to update you on a few things:

-Please wear cloth face coverings when entering the facility or public spaces with other individuals present, even if outdoors when social distancing is difficult to maintain.
+Please wear face coverings if unvaccinated when entering the facility or public spaces with other individuals present, even if outdoors when social distancing is difficult to maintain.

 Personal hygiene is key – please wash your hands (sing Happy Birthday twice to yourself), cough/sneeze into your elbow, use hand sanitizer, and maintain proper social distance as much as possible.